caiyuanhao1998/SAX-NeRF/README.md

 ## 4. Training:

 We provide the training logs on all scenes for your convenience to debug.
-Please download the training logs from [Google dive](https://drive.google.com/drive/folders/123WISBBc3rjfKqZ1EGK0-2sW5TY5dkLI?usp=sharing) of Baidu disk.
+Please download the training logs from [Google dive](https://drive.google.com/drive/folders/123WISBBc3rjfKqZ1EGK0-2sW5TY5dkLI?usp=sharing) or Baidu disk.

 ```sh
 # SAX-NeRF